The Pompeii Worm, Alvinella pompejanaCreated by Sarah Bordenstein, Marine Biological Laboratory

 Learn More About the Pompeii Worm...

 - A Moment of Silence: The Magnificent Pompeii Worm.
 This two-minute radio program from Indiana University discusses the magnificent Pompeii worm.
 The Pompeii worm resides in tubes near hydrothermal vents along the seafloor.
 While in the tube... ( This site may be offline. )

 - Hot-Water Worms May Use Bacteria as Shield.
 This National Geographic news article highlights research being done to study the Pompeii worm (Alvinella pompejana), the most heat tolerant complex organism on... (more info)

 - Sea Vent Viewer.
-This web site serves as an educational overview of National Science Foundation (NSF) earth and environmental science research focusing on hydrothermal vent systems... (more info)
+This web site serves as an educational overview of National Science Foundation (NSF) earth and environmental science research focusing on hydrothermal vent systems... ( This site is likely no longer available. )

 - The Worm that Boasts Earth's Hottest Lifestyle.
 This brief Exploratoriumdispatch reports that the Pompeii worm, an inhabitant of hydrothermal vent ecosystems, can withstand hotter temperatures than any other creature... (more info)